Culinary Delights: Portugal

 Sol e Sombra Bifanas - Porto, Portugal

-Pork is a common ingredient in Portuguese cuisine and some of the best uses are in sandwiches.
-A staple found all over the country is the bifana.
-This savory sandwich is made with slow roasted pork then served on a crusty roll.
-To have it with or without mustard is debatable depending on the region but all can agree nothing compliments a bifana like a cold Super Boch beer.
+Pork is a common ingredient in Portuguese cuisine, and some of the best uses are in sandwiches.
+A local street food staple found all over the country is the bifana.
+This savory sandwich is made with slow-roasted pork simmered in spices, then served on a crusty roll.
+In Porto, you’ll find the best bifana at Sol e Sombra Bifanas.
+In.
+Lisbon, be sure to visit As Bifanas do Afonso.
+To have a bifana with or without mustard is debatable depending on the region, but all can agree that nothing complements a bifana better than a cold Super Boch beer.

 Francesinha

-In Porto, the francesinha is equally as famous but is not for those looking for a light meal.
-This hefty sandwich is comprised of toasted bread, layers of meats & cheese drenched in a tomato and beer sauce.
+In Porto, the francesinha is famous as well, but it is not for those looking for a light meal.
+This hefty sandwich is made with toasted bread, layers of meat & cheese, then drenched in a tomato and beer sauce.
 To finish, it is served with an egg on top and a side of French fries.
-And yes, usually a Super Boch.
-Good thing you’ll be burning off all those calories on those famous Portuguese stairs!
+A casual, local place to have a tasty Francesinha in Porto is Café Santiago.
+And yes, this sandwich pairs beautifully with a Super Boch beer also.
+Good thing you’ll be burning off all those calories on those famous Portuguese steps!

 Wine